-- 5(e) The teacher knows how to develop and implement a variety of education and transition plans for individuals with exceptionalities across a wide range of settings and different learning experiences in collaboration with individuals, families, and teams. - 5(f) The teacher knows how to teach to mastery and promotes generalization of learning for individuals with exceptionalities. - 5(g) The teacher knows how to teach cross-disciplinary knowledge and skills such as critical thinking and problem solving to individuals with exceptionalities. - 5(h) The teacher knows how to enhance 21st Century student outcomes such as critical thinking, creative problem solving, and collaboration skills for individuals with exceptionalities, and increases their self-determination. - 5(i) The teacher understands available technologies routinely used to support and manage all phases of planning, implementing, and evaluating instruction.
+- 8(a) The teacher understands strategies to enhance language development, communication skills, and social skills of individuals with exceptionalities. - 8(b) The teacher knows how to teach to mastery and promotes generalization of learning for individuals with exceptionalities. - 8(c) The teacher knows how to teach cross-disciplinary knowledge and skills such as critical thinking and problem solving to individuals with exceptionalities.

-- 5(j) The teacher plans and uses a repertoire of evidence-based instructional strategies in promoting positive learning results in general and special curricula and in modifying learning environments for individuals with exceptionalities appropriately. - 5(k) The teacher emphasizes explicit instruction with modeling, and guided practice to assure acquisition and fluency, as well as, the development, maintenance, and generalization of knowledge and skills across environments. - 5(I) The teacher matches their communication methods to an individual's language proficiency and cultural and linguistic differences. - 5(m) The teacher utilizes universal design for learning, augmentative and alternative communication systems, and assistive technologies to support and enhance the language and communication of individuals with exceptionalities. - 5(n) The teacher develops a variety of individualized transition plans, such as transitions from preschool to elementary school and from secondary settings to a variety of postsecondary work and learning contexts. - 5(o) The teacher personalizes instructional planning within a collaborative context including the individuals with exceptionalities, families, professional colleagues, and personnel from other agencies as appropriate.
+8(d) The teacher plans and uses a repertoire of evidence-based instructional strategies in promoting positive learning results in general and special curricula and in modifying learning environments for individuals with exceptionalities appropriately.

+- 8(e) The teacher develops explicit instruction with modeling, and guided practice to assure acquisition and fluency, as well as, the development, maintenance, and generalization of knowledge and skills across environments. - 8(f)The teacher aligns communication methods to an individual's language proficiency and cultural and linguistic differences. - 8(g) The teacher utilizes universal design for learning, augmentative and alternative communication systems, and assistive technologies to support and enhance the language and communication of individuals with exceptionalities. - 8(h) The teacher provides guidance and direction to paraeducators, tutors, and volunteers.